-A convergence of trends is creating challenges for organizations trying to make the most of their talent.
+A convergence of trends is creating challenges for organisations trying to make the most of their talent.
 Expected changes like the introduction of new technology, expansion into new geographies and HR transformation have continued apace.
 And unforeseen trends such as the Great Resignation, skills shortages, increased mobility accelerated by the pandemic, and enhanced social sustainability expectations, like pay and gender equity, have also impacted the very definition of work.

 It takes time and money to create a modern career framework, but the long-term return on that investment, in terms of business results, can make it well worth it.